AdobeDocs/experience-manager-core-components.en/help/using/embed.md

 For more information about Core Component versions and releases, see the document [Core Components Versions](versions.md).

-## Security {#security}

-The HTML markup that the author can enter is filtered for security purposes to avoid cross-site scripting attacks that could for example allow authors to gain administrative rights.

-In general, all script and `style` elements as well as all `on*` and `style` attributes will be removed from the output.

- However the rules are more complicated than that because the Embed Component follows AEM’s global HTML AntiSami filtering rule set, which can be found at `/libs/cq/xssprotection/config.xml`.
-This can be overlaid for project-specific configuration by a develoer if required.

- >[!NOTE]
- >Although the AntiSamy rules can be configured by overlaying `/libs/cq/xssprotection/config.xml`, these changes affect all HTL and JSP behavior and not just the Embed Core Component.

 ## Sample Component Output {#sample-component-output}

 To experience the Embed Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/embed.html).